pablotoledo/kubernetes-vagrant-cluster/exercises/02/README.md

 _If we want to deleted this deployment we just need to type `kubectl delete -f 02-deployment.yaml`_

-## Deploy a nginx Pod with a daemonset
+## Deploy a nginx Pod with a DaemonSet

-The main difference between a deployment and a daemonset is that a daemonset will deploy a pod in each node of the cluster.
+The main difference between a Deployment and a DaemonSet is that a DaemonSet will deploy a pod in each node of the cluster.
 It's recomended in monitoring services like prometheus or datadog.
 A Daemonset is very similar to a deployment but without the `replicas` option.

 This yaml defines a nginx Pod deployed with a daemonset: